-In conclusion the site plan for the southwest portion of The Shores, Phase I, the proposed Development Plan for Morris Manor and the proposed Grading Plan for Morris Manor all show a coordinated drainage scheme that will comply with A.M.A.F.C.A., Resolution 1972-2, provided that the southwest portion of The Shores, Phase I is constructed as shown.
-It is concluded that the proposed development will not create a flood hazard to surrounding properties, nor will the property itself be in danger of flooding.
+In conclusion the site plan for the southwest portion of The Shores, Phase I, the proposed Development Plan for the southwest portion of the shores, rhase 1, the proposed Development Plan for Morris Manor and the proposed Grading Plan for Morris Manor all show a coordinated drainage scheme that will comply with A.M.A.F.C.A., Resolution 1972-2, provided that the southwest portion of The Shores, Phase I is constructed as shown.
+It is concluded that the proposed development will not create a flood hazard to surrounding properties, nor will the proposety itself he in danger of flooding the property itself be in danger of flooding.

-Steve Eagan, P.E.
+Steve Eagan, F.E.